 This will be the most used option as it was in the public sector.

 Umbrella companies will employ the contractors and be liable for all employment risk.
 They will also manage the variable timesheets, variable pay, holiday, pension and statutory payments as well as all the contractor queries.

 Hirers will need to ensure that only compliant umbrella companies are used.

 The disadvantage of umbrella companies is that contractors often find their quoted and actual pay rates confusing.
-This is because they are quoted a limited company rate by the agency but upon speaking to the umbrella company realise that the umbrella company needs to deduct employer’s national insurance, apprenticeship levy and their margin before you get to the contractor’s real gross pay rate.
+This is because they are quoted a limited company rate by the agency, but upon speaking to the umbrella company realise that the umbrella company needs to deduct employer’s national insurance, apprenticeship levy and their margin before you get to the contractor’s real gross pay rate.

-Payslips are therefore confusing because the contractor has to review an invoice reconciliation to understand the deductions which vary week on week depending on tax allowances and hours or days worked.
+Payslips are therefore confusing because the contractor has to review an invoice reconciliation to understand the deductions, which vary week on week depending on tax allowances and hours or days worked.

 In our opinion, this opens the door for PEO or professional employment, which will see the fastest growth after April 2021.

-Under PEO, or professional employment, contractors are employed by the PEO supplier.
+Under PEO, or professional employment, contractors are engaged by the PEO supplier.
 The contractor is quoted their actual gross pay rate and payslips are therefore easy to follow.
 Employer costs are agreed between the employer and the agency or hirer.